nix-community/docnix/README.md

 #### Use **builtins.unsafeGetLambdaDoc** to get the doc-comment

-For more details look at our extensive [attribute doc examples](./examples/attr.nix)
+For more details look at our extensive [lambda doc examples](./examples/lambda.nix)

 ## FAQ